BioNTech founders receive one of Germany's highest honors | DW | 26.02.2021

 It will be the first Order of Merit German President Frank-Walter Steinmeier awards in person this year.

-The couple had made a "decisive contribution to the containment of the coronavirus pandemic" through their "tireless efforts," the presidential office said.
+Steinmeier congratulated the couple, saying that they had made a decisive contribution "to the containment of the coronavirus pandemic," the president wrote on Facebook.

 Steinmeier and German Chancellor Angela Merkel are set to attend the award ceremony in Bellevue Palace on March 19.